-The AS21 Redback is an advanced infantry fighting vehicle (IFV) proposed by South Korean company Hanwha Defense for the Australian Army.
+The AS21 Redback is an advanced infantry fighting vehicle (IFV) proposed by the South Korean company Hanwha Defense for the Australian Army.

-The IFV will provide superior mobility and complete protection against ballistic, mine and chemical, biological, radiological, and nuclear (CBRN) threats.
+The IFV will provide superior mobility and complete protection against ballistic, mine and chemical, biological, radiological and nuclear (CBRN) threats.

 With its next-generation armour, cannon and missiles, the Redback IFV vehicles are expected to offer mobility and firepower while protecting and transporting soldiers in close combat.